ROCm/HIP/docs/user_guide/faq.md

 ## On HIP-Clang, can I link HIP code with host code compiled with another compiler such as gcc, icc, or clang ?
 Yes.
 HIP generates the object code which conforms to the GCC ABI, and also links with libstdc++.
 This means you can compile host code with the compiler of your choice and link the generated object code with GPU code compiled with HIP.
 Larger projects often contain a mixture of accelerator code (initially written in CUDA with nvcc) and host code (compiled with gcc, icc, or clang).
 These projects can convert the accelerator code to HIP, compile that code with hipcc, and link with object code from their preferred compiler.

 ## Can HIP API support C style application?
 What is the difference between C and C++ ?
 HIP is C++ runtime API that supports C style applications as well.

-Some C style applications (and interfaces to other languages (Fortran, Python)) would call certain HIP APIs but not use kernel programming.
+Some C style applications (and interfaces to other languages (FORTRAN, Python)) would call certain HIP APIs but not use kernel programming.
 They can be compiled with a C compiler and run correctly, however, small details must be considered in the code.
-For example, initializtion, as shown in the simple application below, uses HIP structs dim3 with the file name "test.hip.cpp"
+For example, initialization, as shown in the simple application below, uses HIP structs dim3 with the file name "test.hip.cpp"
 ```
 #include "hip/hip_runtime_api.h"
 #include "stdio.h"